Mickie Finn's: Record albums and singles

 Dunhill Records, run by Lou Adler, signed Fred E. and Mickie Finn in 1966 during the run of their television show.
 Through the late '70s, Dunhill issued their singles (sometimes in simultaneous batches of four or five), and several albums (Mickie Finn's Live, Mickie Finn's: America's #1 Speakeasy, The Now Sound of Mickie Finn's, and Saturday Night at Mickie Finn's).
-Neither the albums nor the singles ever "climbed the charts", but are sought today as collectors' items.
+Neither the albums nor the singles ever "climbed the charts", but are sought today as collector's items.

 Stage show

-After the television show ended, the Mickie Finn stage show began headlining at Caesar's Palace in Las Vegas in October, 1966, and continued to play other Las Vegas clubs until 1988.
+After the television show ended, the Mickie Finn stage show began headlining at Caesars Palace in Las Vegas in October, 1966, and continued to play other Las Vegas clubs until 1988.
 Fred Finn, with second wife Cathy on banjo, brought the show back to San Diego twice: first in 1988, for four performances at the Fiesta Dinner Theatre; and again in June 1990 for one month at the Hahn Cosmopolitan Theatre, produced in association with Scott Pedersen.
 From 1990 on, Finn continued his stageshow presence throughout the US from a base in Florida, changing the show's name from Mickie Finn's to Mickey Finn's.